MilkyGreen/MilkyGreen/README.md

 - ⚡ Fun fact: ...
 -->

-- Familiar with Java, know Go C JS
+- Familiar with Java, know Go, C, JS and Python
 - Interested in: distributed system, algorithm, blockchain, interpreter, and compiler.
 - Learning new stuff everyday(almost)